-The Company, being the holder of a Category 1 Global Business Licence issued before 16 October 2017, is subject to income tax in Mauritius at the rate of 15% (2020: 15%).
-However, it is entitled to a foreign tax credit equivalent to the higher of 80% (2020: 80%) on the Mauritian tax liability and the actual foreign tax suffered during the grand-fathering period.
+The Company, being the holder of a Global Business Licence issued before 16 October 2017, is subject to income tax in Mauritius at the rate of 15% (2022: 15%).
+However, it was entitled to a foreign tax credit equivalent to the higher of 80% on the Mauritian tax liability and the actual foreign tax suffered for the period from 1 April 2021 to 30 June 2021.

-As from 1 July 2021, the Company will not be allowed to compute its foreign tax according to a presumed amount of 80% of the Mauritian tax of the relevant sourced income.
-However, it will apply a partial exemption, which is computed at 80% of the specified income and will be subject to the Company satisfying the conditions relating to the substance of its transactions.
+The Company is entitled to a partial exemption which is computed at 80% (period from 1 July 2021 to 31 March 2022: 80%) of the specified income, and is subject to the Company satisfying the conditions relating to the substance of its transactions.
 Alternatively, the actual foreign tax suffered can also be applied.